atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/determine-the-metrics-to-monitor.md

 After we know what decisions are important we need to figure out which metrics would best support those decisions.
 Below is a spreadsheet that outlines all the necessary pieces that you will need to specify to create a query around a metric.
 We will refer to this as the Metric Spreadsheet.

 Work with the Point Person to write out how they want to aggregate, group by, and filter the metrics.
 If you are skilled at extracting metric formulas from business people this may not be necessary, but if you want a clear way to document their metric definitions we suggest using a Metric Spreadsheet.
-Either way this book will use the Metric Spreadsheet keep track and reference what metrics are important to this dashboard design process.
+Either way, this book will use the Metric Spreadsheet to keep track and reference what metrics are important to this dashboard design process.

 Metric Spreadsheet